 As we predicted, something did in fact come up.
 After volunteering teaching English in Myanmar, we realized that we really enjoyed being teachers.
 So, when we were in China, we started sending out resumes, contacting different recruiters and with 1 week left before going home, we had ourselves a job.

-Our epic journey had taken us to Europe, The Middle East, Africa, SE Asia, The Caucasus, Asia and the Sub-Continent.
+Our epic journey had taken us to Europe, The Middle East, Africa, SE Asia, Asia and the Sub-Continent.
 We had seen a lot and done a lot and we were excited to visit home and share all of those experiences with our friends and family.

 When we touched down at the Vancouver airport we were greeted with smiling faces, flowers and wine…oh our family knows us so well!
 We visited with so many people and had some great times.
 The familiar loving faces and foods we’ve been craving are the things we always look forward to when we come home.
 Our visit had an expiry date this time and even though it was short, it was definitely sweet.
 The love and support we received (and continue to receive) from our friends and family will forever be appreciated.
 Before we knew it, we were back at the Vancouver Airport boarding a plane to Hong Kong.

 There’s something about going home that makes the weary backpacker feel recharged.
 After being spoiled by our friends and family for about a month, we were feeling great and were ready to set out on our next adventure.
 This time, we would be staying put for a year in China and adding something new to our resume: English Teachers.